dapierce/dapierce.github.io/content/blog/2023-03-01-new-website.md

 While Netlify does a great job of just building and deploying a site with no fuss, maybe you don't want another site to log into.
 Instead, you can host your website using GitHub for free by naming your website repository **\<username\>.github.io** and tinker with [**GitHub Actions**](https://docs.github.com/en/actions).
 After some effort setting up your workflow, your website will become public at **http://\<username\>.github.io** and that can be your new, free home on the internet.

 This is the config I used to build my 11ty site using **11ty-dockerless-build**, and then deploy on GitHub Pages using **actions-gh-pages**.
+The `github_token` part at the end can be a bit tricky and will require some setup in your Github account and repository settings.
 [You can get more info about the deploy step here](https://github.com/peaceiris/actions-gh-pages).

 ```yml
 name: Eleventy Build